NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

-Store parsnips in a plastic bag and place them in the vegetable drawer of the refrigerator set between 0°C and 5°C. Do not put raw parsnips in the freezer compartment.
+For storage, place parsnips in a plastic bag and store them in the vegetable drawer of the refrigerator, maintaining a temperature between 0°C and 5°C. Avoid freezing raw parsnips.

 Preparation and serving methods

-To prepare, wash them in cold water and scrub or gently peel the skin.
-Trim off its ends.
-Cut into cubes, discs, and pieces as you desire.
+To prepare, wash them in cold water and scrub or gently peel its skin.
+Trim off the ends, then slice them into cubes, discs, or any other desired shapes.

 Here are some serving tips:

-• Raw parsnips add a unique sweet taste to salads, coleslaw, and toppings.
+• Raw parsnips lend a distinct sweet flavor to salads, coleslaw, and toppings.

-• It can be cooked and mashed with potato, leeks, cauliflower, etc.
+• They can be cooked and mashed with potato, leeks, cauliflower, and more.

-• Slices and cubes added to stews, soups, and stir-fries and served with poultry, fish, and meat.
+• Sliced or cubed, they enhance stews, soups, and stir-fries, and pair well with poultry, fish, and meat.

 Safety profile

-The reaction symptoms may include rash and skin lesions.
-Some of the common OAS symptoms may include itching or burning sensation in the lips, mouth, and throat.
-In severe cases, swelling of the lips, and tongue, redness in eyes, and breathing difficulty may be observed.
-Individuals with a known history of allergy to birch category pollen agents like walnuts, fig, carrots, parsley, etc., may develop cross-sensitivity to parsnip and should be avoided.
+Symptoms of these reactions may manifest as rash and skin lesions.
+Common OAS symptoms include itching or a burning sensation in the lips, mouth, and throat.
+In severe cases, individuals may experience swelling of the lips and tongue, redness in the eyes, and difficulty breathing.
+Those with a known allergy history to birch category pollen agents such as walnuts, figs, carrots, parsley, etc., may also develop cross-sensitivity to parsnip and should avoid contact.
 (Medical disclaimer).

 ≻≻-Back to Vegetables from Parsnips.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.